Understanding Data Inequality

 — Jonathan Cinnamon, Data Inequalities and Why They Matter for Development

-More sustainable data strategies must be driven by good governance.
+Good governance must drive more sustainable data strategies.
 Unfortunately, a lack of effective data workflow practices at many organizations creates gaps in how data are collected or managed.
 This leads to unintended consequences like customer frustration, increased costs, data breaches, potential lawsuits, and so on.

 Big Tech’s business models require that we use more data, not less.
 This puts sometimes unnecessary pressure on organizations to prioritize data workflows or measure more than they need to.
 If an organization doesn’t have a clear strategy and data science champions within its ranks to execute this strategy, their approach to data quickly gets messy.